Yugalchaudhary01/patient_readmission_project/README.md

 📊 Project Overview

-This project analyzes patient demographic information, diagnoses, procedures, and hospital visit details to predict the likelihood of patient readmission within 30 days.
-The solution helps hospitals proactively identify at-risk patients and improve care coordination through data-driven insights.
+This project will include the analysis of the demographics, diagnosis, procedures, and details of the visits made to the hospital to predict the risk of the patient being readmitted to the hospital in 30 days.
+The solution assists hospitals in the active identification of at-risk patients and data-driven care coordination.

 📂 Data Source

-The dataset comes from the Health Facts database (Cerner Corporation) and contains 10 years of clinical care data from 130 US hospitals.
+Data are obtained on the Health Facts database (Cerner Corporation) that comprises 10-year data on clinical care through 130 US hospitals.
-Key features include:
+Important characteristics are:
 Demographic information
 Diagnosis codes (ICD-9)
-Medication details
+Medication Metrics
-Hospital utilization metrics
+Hospital utilization
 Laboratory results

 Link:https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008